maratbn/RainbowPayPress/rainbowpaypress/readme.txt

 = 2.1.0 =
 * Indicating to the user when Stripe Checkout dialog may be blocked by an ad or a popup blocker, by a JavaScript security policy, or by a broken network connection.
+* To bypass browser popup blockers, loading Stripe checkout when the user opens the payment UI rather than when the user clicks to open the Stripe Checkout dialog, as that will keep the popup-loading logic in the same user-initiated UI callback.

 = 2.0.0 =
 * Having stripe-php 3.4.0 explicitly request the Stripe servers to communicate via Stripe API